CodingMilitia/Blog/_posts/2018-11-16-aspnet-006-from-zero-to-overkill-configuration.md

 - aspnetcore
 ---

-In this episode we take a look at configuration in ASP.NET Core, the possible sources, how to read from them, the options pattern (and how to avoid it), wrapping up with development time secrets.
+In this episode we take a look at configuration in ASP.NET Core, the possible sources, how to read from them, the options pattern, wrapping up with development time secrets.

 For the walk-through you can check the next video, but if you prefer a quick read, skip to the written synthesis.